Carol II of Romania: The Royal Dictatorship

-The news of the Molotov-Ribbentrop pact in August 1939, was received with horror by Carol, who had sought to play off both sides against each other.
-Carol allowed Călinescu to tell Thierry that the Romanians would destroy their oil fields if the Axis should invade while at the same time Gafencu told the German Foreign Minister Joachim von Ribbentrop of his firm friendship with Germany, his opposition to the "peace front" and of his desire to sell more oil to the Germans.
-After the signing of the German-Soviet non-aggression pact, Călinescu advised Carol: "Germany is the real danger.
+Carol, who had sought to play off both sides against each other, was alarmed when learned about the Molotov-Ribbentrop pact in August 1939.
+Carol allowed Călinescu to tell Thierry that the Romanians would destroy their oil fields if the Axis invaded, while Gafencu told the German Foreign Minister Joachim von Ribbentrop of his firm friendship with Germany, his opposition to the "peace front," and his desire to sell more oil to the Germans.
+After the German-Soviet non-aggression pact was signed, Călinescu advised Carol: "Germany is the real danger.
 An alliance with it is tantamount to a protectorate.
-Only Germany's defeat by France and Britain can ward off the danger".
-On 27 August 1939 Gafencu told Fabricius that Romania would declare neutrality if Germany invaded Poland and that he wanted to sell to Germany some 450, 000 tons of oil per month in exchange for 1 million and half Reichsmark plus a number of modern German aircraft for free.
-Carol met with the German air force attaché on 28 August 1939 to congratulate the Germans on the great diplomatic success they had gained with the pact with the Soviet Union.
-Unknown to Carol, the Molotov-Ribbentrop pact had in its infamous "secret protocols" assigned the Romanian region of Bessarabia to the Soviet Union.
-In the short run, the German-Soviet pact was a blessing for Carol since Germany now had access to Soviet oil, which reduced the pressure on Romania.
+Only Germany's defeat by France and Britain can ward off the danger.".
+On 27 August 1939, Gafencu told Fabricius that Romania would declare neutrality if Germany invaded Poland and that he wanted to sell to Germany some 450,000 tons of oil per month in exchange for 1.5 million Reichsmark and several modern German aircraft.
+Carol met with the German air force attaché on 28 August 1939 to congratulate the Germans on the great diplomatic success they had achieved in signing the non-aggression pact with the Soviet Union.
+The German–Soviet pact was a blessing for Carol since Germany now had access to Soviet oil, which reduced the pressure on Romania.
+However, unknown to Carol, the pact contained "secret protocols" which assigned the Romanian region of Bessarabia to the Soviet Union.

 World War II

-When World War II began in September 1939, Carol proclaimed neutrality.
-In doing so Carol violated the letter of the treaty of alliance with Poland signed in 1921 and the spirit of treaty of alliance signed with France in 1926.
-Carol justified his policy under the grounds that with Germany and the Soviet Union allied in the Molotov–Ribbentrop pact of August 1939 and France holding its forces behind the Maginot line, unwilling to start an offensive into Germany, that neutrality was his only hope of preserving his kingdom's independence.
+When World War II began with German-Soviet Invasion of Poland in September 1939, Carol proclaimed neutrality.
+In doing so, Carol technically violated the letter of the treaty of alliance with Poland signed in 1921 and the spirit of treaty of alliance signed with France in 1926.
+Carol justified his policy under the grounds that, with Germany and the Soviet Union allied in the Molotov–Ribbentrop pact of August 1939 and France holding its forces behind the Maginot line, unwilling to start an offensive into Germany, that neutrality was his only hope of preserving his kingdom's independence.
+For its part, the Polish government was more interested in weapon deliveries from its Western allies through Romanian ports, but this became insignificant following Poland's defeat on the battlefield.
 As usual with Carol, he sought to play a careful balancing act between the Allies and the Axis, on one hand signing a new economic treaty with Germany while on the other hand allowing for a considerable period of time for the Polish troops to cross into Romania while declining to intern them as international law required.
-Instead the Poles were allowed to travel to Constanța to board ships to take them to Marseille to continue the fight against Germany from France.
+Instead, the Poles were allowed to travel to Constanța to board ships to take them to Marseille to continue the fight against Germany from France.
 The Romanian Bridgehead remained a key escape route for thousands of Poles in the desperate days of September 1939.
 It was only after receiving a number of furious complaints from Fabricius about the passage of Polish soldiers across Romania that Carol finally started to intern the fleeing Poles.